Summary Annual Report for employee benefit plans

 - Inform plan participants that they can request a copy of Form 5500 and any attached items and examine them at the plan’s main office.
 The SAR must describe the attached items.

-- Participants also have the right to request an annual statement of plan assets, liabilities, income, and plan expenses.
+- Participants also have the right to request an annual statement of the plan’s assets, liabilities, income, and total plan expenses.

-- Include how participants can obtain a copy of the SAR from the Department of Labor2.
+- Include how benefit participants can obtain a copy of the SAR from the Department of Labor4.

 - Describe how non-English speaking participants can receive assistance obtaining a copy of the SAR in their native language.
 Write these instructions in the non-English language and include them in the English version of the SAR.

-- Employee pension benefit plans that don’t meet the Small Pension Plan Audit Waiver Regulations must disclose this information on the SAR3.
+- Employee pension benefit plans that don’t meet the Small Pension Plan Audit Waiver Regulations must disclose this information on the SAR5.

-If you need to include extra information to summarize your Form 5500 accurately, add it to the SAR with the heading “Additional Explanation.”
+If you need to include extra information to accurately summarize your Form 5500, add it to the SAR with the heading “Additional Explanation.”

 Who receives the Summary Annual Report?

-Plan administrators don’t need to file the SAR with the DOL, IRS, or other government agencies.
-Instead, you must provide it to all participants and beneficiaries listed in the plan’s summary plan description (SPD) each year.
+Plan administrators don’t need to file the SAR with the DOL, Internal Revenue Service (IRS), or other government agencies.
+Instead, you must provide it to all participants listed in the plan’s summary plan description (SPD) annually.

 - Active employees and retirees